RenderKit/embree/doc/src/install.md

 ### JIT Compilation

-For just in time compilation (JIT compilation) add these options to the compilation phase:
+We recommend using just in time compilation (JIT compilation) to compile Embree SYCL applications.
+For JIT compilation add these options to the compilation phase:

     -fsycl -Xclang -fsycl-allow-func-ptr -fsycl-targets=spir64